 Matt started his career in public safety in January of 2009.
 He started working in the Gooding County Jail where he was a certified Detention Deputy with the State of Idaho.
 Matt worked with Gooding County for five years.
 During that time he was promoted to Corporal and also was a Patrol Reserve Officer for the Shoshone City Police Department.
 Matt then left the Gooding County Sheriff's office and started his career in emergency communications.
 He started working with the Southern Idaho Regional Communications Center as a emergency 911 dispatcher.
 During his time with SIRCOMM, Matt was also a patrol reserve officer for Wendell City Police Department and a patrol reserve for the Jerome County Sheriff's Office.
 About a year later Matt went to work for the City of Twin Falls as a emergency dispatcher.
 During his time with the City of Twin Falls Communication Center he implemented their Tactical Dispatch team and became one of the only few Tactical Dispatchers in the Magic Valley.
 Matt has worked numerous SWAT call-outs and was utilized in many high stress incidents.
 After working for the City of Twin Falls, Matt went on to become the Deputy Director of SIRCOMM in May of 2018.
 After working in the role for close to a year Matt separated from SIRCOMM and has turned his focus to help raise his two daughters.
 Matt has been married to his wife Shilah for the last 7 years and they have two beautiful daughters Harleigh and Abigail.
 They are expecting their third daughter as well.
 Matt now spends his time to help market and spread awareness in the seriousness of PTSD in first responders and veterans.

-Sue also enjoys other volunteer work as well.
-She is a member of Soroptimist International which is a global volunteer organization that provides women and girls with access to the education and training they need to achieve economic empowerment.
-She also is an advocate for ovarian cancer research and is a part of Survivors Teaching Students at Gonzaga University.
+Sue also enjoyed other volunteer work as well.
+She was a member of Soroptimist International which is a global volunteer organization that provides women and girls with access to the education and training they need to achieve economic empowerment.
+She was also an advocate for ovarian cancer research and part of Survivors Teaching Students at Gonzaga University.